ibilalkayy/coin-route/README.md

 ### Components

-- `main.go`: The entry point of the application.
+- `main.go`: Entry point of the application.
-- `backend/`: Contains backend logic.
+- `backend/`: Backend logic for API endpoints.
-  - `btc_amount.go`: Extracts the BTC amount from the API request.
+  - `btc_amount.go`: Extracts BTC amount from the request.
-  - `coinbase.go`: Makes API calls to Coinbase exchange.
+  - `coinbase.go`: Handles API calls to Coinbase.
-  - `exchange.go`: Defines the routing and API response structure.
+  - `exchange.go`: Defines API routing and responses.
-  - `usd_amount.go`: Calculates the lowest USD amount for a given BTC amount.
+  - `usd_amount.go`: Calculates lowest USD amount for a given BTC amount.
-- `structs/`: Contains data structures.
+- `structs/`: Data structures used in the application.
   - `structs.go`: Defines `Response` and `APIResponse` structs.

 ## API Endpoints